Skip to main content

 But calm is a choice.

 Calm is fixing what needs to be fixed without letting frustration take over.
-Calm is protecting what matters without losing your center.
+Calm is protecting what matters without losing your centre.
 Calm is responding with intention instead of reacting from instinct.

 Calm is not softness.
 Calm is strategy.
 Calm is strength.
-Calm is choosing not to let someone else’s behavior dictate your state of mind.
+Calm is choosing not to let someone else’s behaviour dictate your state of mind.

 Comments